Kokorody/Kokorody/README.md

 # 💫 About Me
-🔭 I’m a Junior Software engineer student<br>🤝 I’m looking for help with making a web-based game<br>🌱 I’m currently learning C++ while also refining my Java, python, etc knowledge<br>💬 Ask me about SE at my personal Instagram account, @kmsm_rafi
+🔭 I’m a Junior Software engineer student<br>🤝 I’m looking for help with making a web-based game<br>🌱 I’m currently learning C++ while also refining my Java, python, etc knowledge<br>💬 Ask me about SE at my personal Instagram account or with my email kmsmuhammadrafi@gmail.com

 ## 🌐 Socials